-Tolu Agbelusi addresses difficult themes with a subtle empathy that makes audiences identify with the characters in her stories.
-Known for simplicity and incredible depth, Tolu is a Nigerian British, poet, playwright, facilitator and lawyer, with strong story telling skills.
+With strongly and beautifully worded pieces and a powerful presence, Tolu Agbelusi’s work addresses the unperformed self, womanhood and the art of living.
+Her delivery is simply, enchanting.
+Known for simplicity and incredible depth, Tolu is a Nigerian British, poet, playwright, facilitator and lawyer, with compelling story telling skills.

 Listed in 2017 as one the Best Black British Writers of Colour by Speaking Volumes, Tolu was also ‘Longlisted for the inaugural Jerwood Compton Poetry Fellowships’.
 She has performed widely including at the Southbank’s WOW Festival 2017 with her project ‘Conversations With My Sisters’, as one of the headline poets at Southdown Poetry Festival, at St Paul’s Cathedral as part of ‘Thy Kingdom Come’ and as Poet in Residence at Postman’s Park in collaboration with the Poetry School and London Park’s and Garden’s Trust.
 She was also a member of Bards Without Borders who toured the UK in 2016.